 For an independent professional, there’s nothing worse than a client who doesn’t pay their invoice on time.
 After investing a significant amount of time and effort into completing a project, meeting deadlines, and ensuring client satisfaction, it can be frustrating to have to spend even more time chasing down payment.

 The best way to handle payment problems is to prevent them—as much as possible—from happening in the first place.
 Sometimes, however, problems are unavoidable and you’ll need to take action.
-Here are 10 guidelines for helping payment collection run as smoothly as possible.
+Here are 10 guidelines for how to bill and invoice consulting clients.

 1. Put a Payment Policy in Place